Friday, March 16, 2007

 The “all hit” music continued into 1985.
 Changes began to abound in the new year.
 The station, along with WEAN, was purchased by Eastern Broadcasting in March, which laid off several staffers including PD Tom Hunter.
 Tyler, formerly of WPRO-FM and several other stations, took over the afternoon shift.
 As of April, the WPJB name was being phased out and the station was simply calling itself the " All-Hit 105 FM".
 The morning newsperson at that time was Katie O’Malley.
 O’Malley was actually Joan Edwardsen, who shortly after, became the morning newsperson and then co-host at crosstown WSNE, lasting until late in 2006.
 Weather forecasts were provided by meteorologist Dr. Mel.
 "Getaway Escape" vacations were given away in the spring of 1985.

+A format change back to a full-blown CHR station was in the works at this time under new OM Chris Gable and new PD Don Hallett.
+However, the station decided to go in a different direction after sales projections showed that CHR would not work.
 On June 13, 1985, listeners were treated to a continuously repeated recording pronouncing that “WPJB is dead!”.
 This was followed by the continuous playing of Debbie Boone's "You Light Up My Life", along with "Taps".
 The next morning, Gary DeGraide introduced the new WWLI “Lite 105”.
 Lite 105 played a unique blend of light adult contemporary music with little talk.
 There was virtually no current music in the original format.
 The only on-air holdovers from WPJB to the new format were DeGraide in the morning and Tyler on the “Nite Lite” show from 6pm to midnight.
-E.G. Williamson and Peter Doblin were other personalities that I can remember on Lite at this time.
+OM Chris Gable followed DeGraide in middays and PD Don Hallett did afternoons.
+E.G. Williamson (overnights) and Peter Doblin (weekends) were other personalities that I can remember on Lite at this time.
 Normally a high energy top-40 personality, Tyler, (going by “Terry Tyler” for the first time in this area; he had used his first name early in his career in Ohio) seemed out of place in this format and was gone within a few months.
 DeGraide, meanwhile remained the morning host, bringing a familiar and friendly voice to WWLI listeners (until the end of 2005).
 In 1989, Eastern Broadcasting was acquired by Tele-Media Broadcasting.
 In an ironic twist, with Tele-Media's acquisition of former rival WPRO-FM in 1993, both stations were now owned by the same company.
 A few months before then, a familar voice had joined Lite 105 as Charlie Jefferds took over the afternoon drive shift that he held until January, 2009.
 Another voice from the early-mid 90's with a long run on the station until November, 2011 was NiteLite host Art Spencer.

 In July 1997, WPRO AM/FM and WWLI were acquired by Citadel Communications and today operate under the same roof at the Brine Broadcast Center in East Providence owned by Cumulus Media.
 The station became a full-fledged AC outlet in the 90's under PD Tom Holt, who programmed the station through late 2002.
 In 2001, the station moniker was changed to "Lite Rock 105", along with a brightening up of the overall sound of the station.
 Gary DeGraide's replacement on the morning show in December, 2005 was longtime WSNE morning co-host David Jones.
 As of January 2009, the weekday lineup consisted of: Jones & Heather (6a-10a), Tanya Cruise (10a-3p), OM/PD Tony Bristol (3p-7p) and Art Spencer with NiteLite (7p-12mid).
 In August 2011, the station welcomed in native Rhode islander Amy Pontes as its new midday host.
 In February 2013, WJBR Wilmington, DE PD Brian Demay was hired as the new PD and afternoon host replacing Tony Bristol.
 As the station was in its all-Christmas mode in late 2013, David Jones left the building and was replaced in December by WXLO, Worcester morning co-host Stephen Donovan.
 The lineup as of January 2014 was as follows: Heather and Steve (5:30a-10a),Amy Pontes (10a-3p) and Brian Demay (3pm-7pm).
 In February 2014, the syndicated John Tesh radio show was added for nights from 7p-12mid.